 Vertex AI can automatically perform the data split for you.
 Your data is randomly split into the three sets by percentage, depending on your data type.
 This is the easiest way to split your data, and works well in most cases.

-To use the default data split, accept the default in the Cloud Console, or leave the split field empty for the API.
+To use the default data split, accept the default in the console, or leave the split field empty for the API.

 Using the ml_use label